 About Ironwolf and Ironwolf Pros

 Seagate Ironwolf and Ironwolf Pro HDD lineups are for NAS storage like WD RED and Red Pro series HDDs.
-The sub-series segmentation between the two brands is somewhat similar on paper.
-Ironwolf variants are made NAS in home/ SOHO and small businesses which typically consists of 1 to 8-bay NAS units.
+The sub-series segmentation between the two brands is somewhat similar, atleast on paper.
+Ironwolf variants are made NAS for home/ SOHO and small businesses which typically consists of 1 to 8-bay NAS units.
 Naturally, they’re aiming towards the same customer base.
 Ironwolf Pro has higher feature sets as meant to operate in NAS with up to 24-bays, with 300TB/ year multi-user optimisation, higher Meantime Between Failures (MTBF), included data rescue service and therefore 5-year warranty.

 Ironwolf NAS HDDs have 1 million MTBF and 180TB/ year multi-user optimization.
 It provides a three-year warranty and does not pre-include its data rescue plans.

 About the Seagate Ironwolf 14TB…

 This is the Ironwolf 14TB ST14000VN008 HDD drive, its highest capacity storage drive with 7,200 RPM.
 Apart from its elusive pricing, it would attract some type of users who will need 12.7 TB formatted mechanical drive in a single package.
 All of this while maintaining its MTBF lifespan.

 This Ironwolf and the Barracuda Pro 14TB use an aluminium chassis that is sealed tight to keep the helium inside.
 Helium helps to reduce resistance between the platters during operation and therefore better performance as its spindle’s rotational speeds are more effective against friction.

 Many of such users are prosumers who store a lot of content for entertainment and professional reasons.
 The main on-paper specification shows the Seagate Ironwolf having 7200 RPM speeds, unlike WD Red which is in 5,400 RPM.
 While both companies can match capacity storage in mechanical drives, Seagate managed to get the upper hand.